Our Team

 Fun fact:

-Maisarah is a huge foodie, where she likes trying out various dishes from different cuisines.
+Maisarah is a foodie, but unfortunately cannot handle spice well.
 She also finds joy in singing during her free time.

 Fun Fact: